brtnfld/hdf5/doc/vfd-swmr-user-guide.md

 build.
 They also do not come with generated files, so Perl will be required when building with CMake and Perl and the Autotools (autoconf, etc.) will be required when building with the Autotools.

+Run `autogen.sh` script in the top directory if building with Autotools to generate required files.

 Some notes: